High performance, runtime registry

 • Central location to track all schemas used in production

-• Document the data format required for each topic/queue
+• Document the data format required for each topic or queue

-• Centralized control of data format (schema) evolution
+• Centralized control of data format and schema evolution

-Apicurio Registry supports adding, removing, and updating the following types of artifacts:
+Apicurio Registry supports adding, removing, and updating the following artifact types:

 • OpenAPI